Tom Arth: Chattanooga

 Arth was named the head coach of the University of Tennessee at Chattanooga on December 19, 2016.

 Akron

 On December 14, 2018, Arth was named the 28th head football coach at the University of Akron.
 Akron fired Arth on November 4, 2021, toward the end of his third season.
 His overall record at Akron was 3–24.

 Los Angeles Chargers

 Arth was hired by the Los Angeles Chargers as a pass game specialist on February 9, 2022.

+Pittsburgh Steelers

+Arth was hired by the Pittsburgh Steelers as their quarterbacks coach on February 8, 2024.

 Personal life

 Arth and his wife, Lauren, a 2003 graduate of John Carroll, have five children: Caroline, Thomas, Kathleen, Patrick and Elizabeth.

 Arth founded the Cleveland Passing Academy in June 2008.